PolideaInternal/airflow-breeze-gcp-extension/README.md

 ## Changing project

 You can change project in already created workspace.
-You will be asked for confirmation as this is a destructive operation - local `airflow-breeze-config` in the workspace will be deleted and replaced with project's specific configuration.
+You will be asked for confirmation as this is a destructive operation - local `config` in the workspace will be deleted and replaced with new project's specific configuration.

 ```
 ./run_environment.sh --project <GCP_PROJECT_ID>